Introduction

 Nuclear Magnetic Resonance (NMR) spectroscopy applied to solid-state samples offers valuable structural information.
 Solid-state NMR can distinguish between different polymorphs by examining the chemical environments and molecular motions within the crystal lattice.

 Microscopy techniques, including Scanning Electron Microscopy (SEM) and Optical Microscopy, complement the characterization of polymorphs by providing visual insights into their morphological features, crystal shapes, and particle size distribution.
-At NISHKA Research, we utilize these advanced microscopy methods to enhance our polymorphic analysis capabilities, enabling precise observations and informed decision-making in drug development and formulation.
+At Nishka Research, we utilize these advanced microscopy methods to enhance our polymorphic analysis capabilities, enabling precise observations and informed decision-making in drug development and formulation.

 Hot-Stage Microscopy is an indispensable technique in the field of polymorphism, allowing researchers to study the behavior of crystalline materials as they undergo temperature-induced transformations.
-At NISHKA Research, we leverage this advanced method to observe real-time changes in crystal structures during heating or cooling processes.
-Hot-Stage Microscopy provides valuable insights into polymorphic transitions and the effects of temperature on a drug's stability, aiding in the optimization of pharmaceutical formulations.
+At Nishka Research, we leverage this advanced method to observe real-time changes in crystal structures during heating or cooling processes.
+Hot-Stage Microscopy provides valuable insights into polymorphic transitions and the effects of temperature on a drug’s stability, aiding in the optimization of pharmaceutical formulations.
 By employing this cutting-edge technique, industry leaders and scientists can gain a deeper understanding of polymorphic behavior and make informed decisions that contribute to more robust and efficient drug development processes.

 To comprehend the true significance of polymorphism, we will delve into real-world case studies that have shaped the pharmaceutical landscape.
 These examples offer valuable insights into the importance of rigorous polymorphism studies during drug development.